kjrsten/Front-End-Checklist/README.md

 > **Notes:** Take a look at [CSS guidelines](https://cssguidelin.es/) followed by most  Front-End developers.
 If you have a doubt about CSS properties, you can visit [CSS Reference](http://cssreference.io/).
 There is also a short [Code Guide](http://codeguide.co/) for consistency.

 * [ ] **Responsive Web Design:** ![High][high_img] The website is using responsive web design.
-* [ ] **CSS Print:** ![Medium][medium_img] A print stylesheet is provided and is correct on each page.
+* [ ] **CSS Print:** ![Low][low_img] A print stylesheet is provided and is correct on each page.
 Note: Bootstrap will take care of most of this, but still check what your pages look like when printed.
 * [ ] **Unique ID:** ![High][high_img] If IDs are used, they are unique to a page.

 * [ ] **JS prefix:** ![Low][low_img] All classes (or id- used in JavaScript files) begin with **js-** and are not styled into the CSS files.